How to Dispute a DAP Placement Denial in Delaware Without an Attorney

 If the state complaint finding doesn't resolve the dispute, due process is the next step.
 This is where the "without an attorney" approach reaches its limit:

 Delaware uses a one-tier due process system.
-Your first hearing is before a hearing officer with binding legal authority.
+Your first hearing is before a three-person hearing panel with binding legal authority.
 There's no administrative review below it.
 The hearing follows legal rules of evidence, and the school district will be represented by their attorney.

 You can prepare for due process without an attorney using the Advocacy Playbook's due process preparation system — organizing evidence, building a chronological violation timeline, drafting your opening statement framework.
 This preparation is valuable whether you ultimately represent yourself or hire counsel.